Creating a Financial Plan

 1. Set your goals

 Your financial goals form the basis of your financial plan.
 What do you aim on doing with the money you save?
 Do you have short-term and long-term goals?
 Don’t be afraid to include milestones that you would like to achieve in 5 to 10 years.
 Prioritize and be specific about the details of your goals so that you can work towards the ones that are within your reach immediately.

 2. Create a budget

 Get an overall view of your incoming cash flow and track your spending.
 Review how much you are putting away each month as savings and where you could cut back on spending.
-This will help you keep track of your money.
-Budgeting effectively A budget will also help you start putting away set amounts towards one of your goals.
+This will help you keep track of your money and budgeting effectively.
+A budget will also help you start putting away set amounts towards one of your goals.

 3. Plan for your taxes

 Be prepared for upcoming tax seasons by reviewing your withholding, estimated taxes, and tax credits that you could have qualified.
 Use tax-sheltered accounts if you need to save money on taxes or ask your accountant how you can plan for and save for taxes.

 4. Manage your debt